bootstrap-vue/bootstrap-vue/src/components/table/README.md

 | `tbody-transition-handlers` | Object | Object of transition-group event handlers                         |
 | `primary-key`               | String | String specifying the field to use as a unique row key (required) |

-To enable transitons you need to specify `tbody-transition-props` and/or `tbody-transition-handlers`, and must specify which field key to use as a unique key via the `primary-key` prop.
+To enable transitions you need to specify `tbody-transition-props` and/or `tbody-transition-handlers`, and must specify which field key to use as a unique key via the `primary-key` prop.
 Your data **must have** a column (specified by the `primary-key` prop) that has a **unique value per row** in order for transitions to work properly.
 The `primary-key` field's _value_ can either be a unique string or number.